eggwaffle/api-test/README.md

 # api-test
 Using Github Pages for Creating API.
+The site is only for testing.
-The file is the product JSON file from Fake Store API
+The JSON file is modified based on the product JSON file from Fake Store API (https://github.com/keikaavousi/fake-store-api)